-Look at those uses of double object pronouns in sentences in Mode impératif:
+Position of double object pronouns in sentences in L'Impératif Présent in French

-- Object pronouns me/te become stress pronouns moi/toi
+- The object pronouns me/te become stress pronouns moi/toi

-- The verb comes first, followed by the two object pronouns, each hyphenated (-) to the word before
+- The verb comes first, followed by both object pronouns, each hyphenated (-) to the word before

 - Direct object pronouns le/la/les are placed before indirect object pronouns moi/toi/lui/nous/vous/leur

-You don't put an hyphen between the two pronouns, when using t' / m' before y or en.
+You don't put a hyphen between the two pronouns, when using t' / m' before y or en.

-See also En can replace de + phrase (adverbial pronoun)
+See also En can replace de + [phrase] (French Adverbial Pronouns)